- Professor Charles Raab FAcSS, FRSA

 'Information Privacy: Networks of Regulation at the Subglobal Level’, Global Policy, 1, 3, 2010, pp. 291-302

 (with Perri 6 et al.) 'Information Sharing Dilemmas in Public Services: Using Frameworks from Risk Management', Policy and Politics, 38, 3, 2010, pp. 465-481

 Complete list of publications is available on request.

 Charles Raab took part in two EU FP7 projects: PRISMS (The Privacy and Security Mirrors: Towards a European Framework for Integrated Decision-Making) and IRISS (Increasing Resilience in Surveilance Societies), and chaired the Ethics Committee of a third project, SIAM (Security Impact Assessment Measures).
-He is also engaged in further writing for publication in the fields of privacy theory and regulatory practice, surveillance, personal identity, security, resilience, and related topics.
+He participates in the H2020 project, CANDID ( Checking Assumptions and Promoting Responsibility in Smart Development Projects), and is also engaged in further writing for publication in the fields of privacy theory and regulatory practice, surveillance, personal identity, security, resilience, and related topics.

 Charles Raab is able to offer supervision on the above topics and on related ones in the broader field of public policy and governance.

 If you are interested in being supervised by Charles Raab, please see the links below for more information: